2025 W-2 Forms are now available in your GMS Connect employee portal here.

 4. Maintain certification annually through online verification, financial reporting, and compliance monitoring.

 Failure to meet these standards could result in losing the CPEO designation.
+With the enhanced guidelines, businesses can easily verify a certified PEO’s status by checking the IRS’s public listings of active, suspended, or revoked CPEOs.

 Why partner with a CPEO?

-2. Clear tax benefit retention: If you’re claiming tax credits, a CPEO relationship can help ensure you retain those credits without interruption.
+1. Clear tax benefit retention: If you’re claiming tax credits, a CPEO relationship can help ensure you retain those credits without interruption.

-3. Enhanced compliance: CPEOs are regularly monitored and regulated by the IRS, which can give you extra assurance that payroll, HR, and tax compliance issues are handled accurately.
+1. Enhanced compliance: CPEOs are regularly monitored and regulated by the IRS, which can give you extra assurance that payroll, HR, and tax compliance issues are handled accurately.

-4. Administrative relief: The day-to-day HR and administrative tasks (payroll, benefits, compliance, risk management) are managed by a professional entity, freeing you up to drive strategy, revenue, and team building.
+1. Administrative relief: The day-to-day HR and administrative tasks (payroll, benefits, compliance, risk management) are managed by a professional entity, freeing you up to drive strategy, revenue, and team building.

 Special note for the transportation industry